tobby2002/django-graphql-apollo-react-demo/frontend/README.md

 ![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)

 You can also deploy your Storybook as a static app.
-This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.
+This way, everyone in your team can view and review different states of UI components without starting a app server or creating an account in your app.

 **Here’s how to setup your app with Storybook:**